epuerta9/kitchenai/docs/getting-started/fundamentals/README.md

 Optional: Sets the LLM provider and model used for generating modules.
 Sets the LLM provider and model used for generating modules.

+To use ollama, you need to have ollama installed and running.
+You can install the client library with with `pip install llama-index-llms-ollama`.

 > 💡 *Note: The default provider is `openai` and the default model is `gpt-4`.
 Leave this blank to use the default.*

 > 💡 *Note: The `provider` can be either `openai` or `ollama`.*